LiteLight

 <img src="thumbnail.jpg" data-lightbox="full-size.jpg" alt="Description">

 That's it!
 Your vanilla JS lightbox is live.
-No jQuery, no frameworks, no build configuration required.
-Works in any modern browser.
+No jQuery, no frameworks required.
+Works in Chrome 61+, Firefox 60+, Safari 10.1+, and Edge 79+.

 Why Vanilla JavaScript?